Ronald Ngah

-Wanja Ronald Ngah (born 12 September 1991) is a Cameroonian professional footballer who plays for Kuching City as a striker.
+Wanja Ronald Ngah (born 12 September 1991), also known as Ronald Ngah Wanja, is a Cameroonian professional footballer who plays for Kuching City as a striker.

 Club career

 Kedah Darul Aman

-On 21 January 2022, Ronald Ngah signed for Malaysia Super League club Kedah Darul Aman.
-He scored on his Malaysia Super League debut against Sarawak United in a 1-0 away win on 4 March.
+On 21 January 2022, Ronald signed for Malaysia Super League club Kedah Darul Aman.
+He scored on his Malaysia Super League debut against Sarawak United in a 1–0 away win on 4 March.

-On 31 July 2023, Ngah joined Hajer.
+On 31 July 2023, Ronald joined Hajer.
 On 31 January 2024, Ngah joined Jordanian side Al-Faisaly.